iconclass/server/src/help/search.md

 Several French journals published a report about the atrocity and the trial, in 1905, of Gaud and his commanding officer Georges Toqué (Toquet).
 They injected the story with gory details that were partly made up to attract more readers, as was not unusual in newspapers of the _Belle Époque_.
 The execution, the trial, and the media coverage were researched by Edward Berenson for his article about colonialism in early 20th century France: _"The Politics of Atrocity: the Scandal in the French Congo (1905)"_, published in [Historia y Política, 39(2018)109-138](https://doi.org/10.18042/hp.39.05){:target="_read"}.

-As an example of brutality and racism, the murder itself is of course of a different order than a depiction or description of the event can ever be; and it would be easy to dismiss the _choice of words_ to describe the drawing of Naudin, as not very relevant compared to the monstrosity of the act.
+As an example of brutality and racism, the murder itself is of course of a different order than any depiction or description of the event can ever be; and it would be easy to dismiss the _choice of words_ to describe the drawing of Naudin, as an insignificant detail compared to the monstrosity of the act.
 The original caption -  _"Gaud et Toqué, pour se distraire, ont fait sauter un nègre avec une cartouche de dynamite"_ - was no doubt intended sarcastically, given the anarchistic and anticolonial leaning of _L'Assiette au Beurre_.
-But even among the readers of L'Assiette - in 1905 - the phrase _ont fait sauter un nègre_ ("_have made a negro jump_") will probably not have raised eyebrows because of its choice of words and the use of "__nègre__".
+But even among the readers of L'Assiette - in 1905 - the phrase _ont fait sauter un nègre_ ("_have made a negro jump_") will probably not have raised eyebrows.
+It is unlikely anyone will have been offended at the time by the use of the word "__nègre__".
-Neither did the term "__African negroes__" in the 1970's when the first volumes of Iconclass were published.
+Neither did the term "__African negroes__" offend users when the first volumes of Iconclass were published in the early 1970's.
 The term still was not noticed when Iconclass was transformed to a computerized system in the 1990's, nor did it get any attention when Iconclass was put online in 1999.

           {{% aimg 32b321old %}}